International

 xxxxxIt can

-of past Islam, a success embodying true Islamic values and
+that of past Islam, a success embodying true Islamic values

-will be giving an open, bold, exhilarating and very necessary
+ummah will be giving an open, bold, exhilarating and very

 xxxxxOr